A Hybrid Quantum Circuit Born Machine Framework for Financial Volatility Forecasting: Quantum-Assisted Training and Classical Inference: Experiments

 We evaluated the performance of the LSTM-QCBM model and the purely classical LSTM baseline model on the test set.
 Table \ref{tab:results} shows the comparison of the two models on the three evaluation metrics.

 The LSTM-QCBM model significantly outperforms the purely classical LSTM model on the three core metrics of MSE, RMSE, and QLIKE, showing consistent and stable performance improvement across different market indices.
-Specifically, the quantum model on the SSE Index outperforms the classical model, with improvements of 42.86\% in MSE, 14.81\% in RMSE, and 56.55\% in QLIKE.
-On the CSI 300 Index, the model's advantage is even greater, with improvements of 66.67\%, 33.9\%, and 14.29\% in the respective metrics.
+Specifically, on the CSI 300 Index, the hybrid model achieves improvements of 8.25\% in MSE, 0.82\% in RMSE, and 19.21\% in QLIKE compared to the classical baseline.
+On the SSE Index dataset, the advantage of the quantum-enhanced model is even more pronounced, with substantial improvements of 40.00\% in MSE, 20.09\% in RMSE, and 113.27\% in QLIKE.
 These results strongly demonstrate the effectiveness of our proposed hybrid quantum-classical framework.
 We attribute this performance improvement to the powerful distribution learning capability of QCBM, which can capture complex, non-classical statistical correlations in financial time series and provide high-quality prior information to the classical LSTM model.
 This quantum-enhanced learning mechanism enables the hybrid model to predict market volatility more accurately, especially during critical periods of rapid market dynamics changes.